-Brad advises and leads the Not-for-Profit group of more than 25 professionals dedicated to serving the nonprofit community.
-He has 35 years of audit, accounting, business advisory and management experience providing integrated business solutions for Barnes Dennig clients.
+Brad advises and leads the Not-for-Profit group of more than 25 professionals dedicated to serving the non-profit community.
+He has 35 years of audit, accounting, business advisory, and management experience providing integrated business solutions for Barnes Dennig clients.
 He oversees many of the firm’s internal management initiatives and provides leadership for the firm’s niches.
-His career spans more than three decades of providing business counsel to, and creating solutions for clients.
+His career spans more than three decades of providing business counsel and creating solutions for clients.

 Brad is a proactive leader and strategic advisor to many organizations, addressing all of their accounting and auditing needs.
 In addition to his concentrated work experience with Not-for-Profit organizations, Brad has specialized knowledge of religious, social service, mental health, education, membership organizations, arts, and medical organizations.
 Brad is also experienced with Uniform Guidance (FKA OMB Circular A-133), Governmental, New Market Tax and Historic Credits, and Foundations.